maxiong10/AnimalWorld/README.md

 # AnimalWorld
-This repository is to store the progress of the Animal World game that I am making with some friends\n It is a 2D RPG
+This repository is to store the progress of the Animal World game that I am making with some friends.
+It is a 2D RPG